-To acquaint students with techniques for collecting and processing data, interpreting and presenting environmental information which they will need to use in the course of their masters studies.
+To acquaint students with key skills and techniques necessary for effective written communication in the environmental field.
 Emphasis is placed on practical knowledge, so students are given opportunities to try out the techniques in question on relevant examples and cases.
-At the end of this module a successful student should be able to understand and use standard techniques for written presentation of data, including referencing.
+At the end of this module a successful student should be able to understand and effectively apply standard techniques for written presentation of data, including referencing.